 The Morris management curriculum is structured around a common core, after which the student selects one of two distinct applied emphases:

-- general management, or
+- financial and organizational management, or

 - global business